Complete Inventory System

 What Makes a Good Inventory System?

 Gain Inventory Control

 Inventory System users gain control, and oversight of inventory levels, distribution, and inventory data to effectively maintain optimal stock levels for current needs without excessive oversupply or loss.

 Controlled inventory is an accurate inventory.
 Eliminate data entry errors by using mobile barcode scanners to scan stock item barcodes.
-Automated monitoring of stock levels gives your business consistent, accurate and current Inventory information across all your locations.
+Automated monitoring of stock levels gives your business consistent, accurate and current information across all your locations.

-A good Inventory System allows you to spend less time on inventory stock control, reducing Inventory understock and overstock, while improving cash flow.
+A good Inventory System allows you to spend less time on inventory stock control, reducing understock and overstock, while improving cash flow.
 Real-time reports help you plan ahead to ensure you buy proper amounts of inventory and enhance strategic decision making and long term sustainability.

 Inventory represents a business’s stocked goods or materials, this can be raw materials or finished goods.
 The terms SKU, stock and inventory are often used interchangeably.
-You can think of inventory as raw materials that are consumed when building an assembly, supplies to do a job, inputs in a production process, or finished goods or products sold to customers.
+You can think of inventory as raw materials that are consumed when building an assembly, supplies to do a job, inputs in a production process, finished goods, or products sold to customers.

-Typically, inventory is stored in a warehouse or storage area and the three basic attributes to identify inventory is tracked by location, SKU, and quantity.
+Typically, inventory is stored in a warehouse or storage area and the three basic attributes to identify inventory tracked by location, SKU, and quantity.
 Batch or lot numbers are often used to track perishable inventory items, such as food or medications, in groups based on expiration or production dates.
 In addition, inventory such as parts and components can be tracked by serial numbers.